1. Summary

 Funded schemes

-Estimating values of other assets and liabilities is similar to the process used for compiling other public corporations’ financial balance sheets.
-Accounting data provide a good starting point, but as explained in the article on wider measures of government debt, there are important differences in recognition of financial assets and liabilities under ESA 2010, and International Financial Reporting Standards (IFRS) or Generally Accepted Accounting Practice in the UK (UK GAAP), which underpin the production of corporate accounts.
+Estimating values of other assets and liabilities is similar to the process used for compiling other public corporations' financial balance sheets.
+Accounting data provide a good starting point, but as explained in the article Wider measures of the public sector balance sheet: public sector net worth, there are important differences in recognition of financial assets and liabilities under ESA 2010, and International Financial Reporting Standards (IFRS) or the generally accepted accounting practice in the UK (UK GAAP), which underpin the production of corporate accounts.
 Furthermore, even where both statistical and accounting frameworks recognise an asset or a liability in principle, the IFRS and UK GAAP financial instrument categories do not always align to ESA 2010 categories, and the same is true for valuation methods.

 We therefore implement statistical adjustments to accounting source data, which sometimes affect the total value of assets and liabilities of the pension schemes.
 An example of this is the recording of the provisions of the Pension Protection Funds (PPF).
 These are included within the IFRS-based balance sheet in recognition of the fact that new schemes may be expected to enter the PPF.
 However, provisions are considered contingent obligations and therefore lie outside of the ESA 2010 recognition boundary.
 As a result, the public sector finance (PSF) statistics do not include provisions in the calculation of fiscal aggregates, such as public sector net financial liabilities (PSNFL).

 A further challenge lies in the fact that although accounting and statistical taxonomies are relatively similar, they are not identical.
 We generally require very granular data to map accounting categories to statistical concepts.
-Where that level of granularity is not available in accounting datasets, we use pension surveys to determine the appropriate categorisation of assets in statistics.
-In 2019, the new Financial Survey of Pension Schemes (FSPS) replaced the paper-based Pension Funds Survey.
-We expect the new survey data to improve the timeliness and quality of granular data in the future.
-In the meantime, we use both accounting and Pension Funds Survey data to categorise pension fund assets into relevant categories.
+Historically, where that level of granularity was not available in accounting datasets, we used the Pension Funds Survey (PFS) to determine the appropriate categorisation of assets in statistics.
+In 2019, the PFS was replaced by the Financial Survey of Pension Schemes (FSPS).
+More information about the development of the ONS pension surveys can be found in the article titled UK pension surveys: redevelopment and 2019 results.

 Unfunded schemes